wiverson/maven-jpackage-template/README.md

 This template uses a [Maven plugin](https://github.com/wiverson/jtoolprovider-plugin) to generate a custom JVM and installer package for a JavaFX application.
 It can easily be adapted to work with Swing instead.

+## Recent Updates

+- Consolidated to a single GitHub Matrix action installer.
+Simplified build numbering based on run numbers.
+Should fix Windows installer issues related to timestamp versioning.
+- Switched to using JDKs w/JavaFX built-in instead of including JavaFX libs in this build.
+- Switched to the [AtlantaFX](https://github.com/mkpaz/atlantafx) theme by default.
+Much like [FlatLaf for Swing](https://www.formdev.com/flatlaf/), updates JavaFX to a more modern L&F.

 ## Requirements

 - [Java 18](https://bell-sw.com/pages/downloads/#/java-18-current).